 Торіс (1) Key Assumption Detail (2) Potential Impact on the Rating Data Accuracy and Reliability While public information is considered as part of the rating process, AMB relies primarily on audited financial statements, third party actuarial reports, documents and assertions provided by management.
 The assumption is that the financial information provided is reliable and credible, although AMB does not undertake to verify the accuracy of this information.
 A material misstatement of financial performance or capital position, whether through negligence or fraud, could negatively affect a company's rating.
 For example, inflated asset valuations or a faulty actuarial opinion of reserve adequacy could result in an incorrect assessment of the financial strength of a company.
-Equity markets Assumes reversion to mean historical returns.
-Significant declines in global equity markets of > 30% would result in greater net amount at risk and need to set up additional reserves for equity linked products.
-Also results in lower product fees and risk adjusted capitalization which could negatively impact the rating.
 Catastrophe Model Risk Key assumption used in determining this rating takes into consideration information provided by third party catastrophe modelers.
 Best does not validate these models but assumes a degree of confidence in these models which Best uses as a benchmark to measure a company's exposure to modeled catastrophe risk.
 Best also uses this modeled output as a discussion point around enterprise risk management and risk mitigation.
 While this output can have a high degree of variability, Best believes these models are very useful tools which provides its users with the expertise, research and technical knowledge otherwise unavailable to them.
 Company specific data quality, data resolution and historical model reliability are also elements which lend itself to confidence in the modeled loss provided.
 Catastrophe models are risk management tools that can vary widely due to the actual event (versus model event set) and model sensitivities including geocoding / data resolution, data quality (construction / ITV), reliability (missing information) and coverage.
 Therefore, if assumptions used in the model prove to be significantly different from actual performance, a company's capital position can be potentially exposed to a material negative impact due to a lack of reinsurance protection.
 Rating pressure may occur as a result.
 Reinsurance Market Capacity and Credit Risk A key assumption used in the determination of this rating assumes no material change in availability and/or credit quality of its reinsurers; receivable balances to be current with no evidence of overdue material balances or third- party credit default/dispute risk.
 Given the significant role that third party reinsurance plays in this rating, this rating is heavily dependent on reinsurance and susceptible to reinsurer default.
 In the event reinsurance capacity available to the company is materially and negatively impacted and/or its reinsurers inability or unwillingness to pay its claims, negative rating pressure could occur.

-Торіс (1) Key Assumption Detail (2) Potential Impact on the Rating Regulatory Risk takes into account this company's significant concentration risk and exposure to changes in judicial, regulatory and legislative decisions.
-This assessment assumes no material changes in these areas but is considered as part of this company's qualitative review and business Due to the company's significant concentration risk, it's exposure to changes in judicial, regulatory and legislative decisions could adversely impact the ongoing operational and underwriting strategies of the company.
-This could result in a potential impact on the Credit Ratings prospectively and is considered as part of this company's qualitative review and business profile.
+Regulatory Risk A key assumption used in determining this rating takes into account this company's significant concentration risk and exposure to changes in judicial, regulatory and legislative decisions.
+This assessment assumes no material changes in these areas but is considered as part of this Due to the company's significant concentration risk, it's exposure to changes in judicial, regulatory and legislative decisions could adversely impact the ongoing operational and underwriting strategies of the company.
+This could result in a potential impact on the Credit Ratings prospectively and is considered as part